YumaYX/rubydemodoc/input/serialization/deserialization.md

-This Ruby code snippet demonstrates reading data from a file, deserializing it using the Marshal module, and then loading the deserialized data.
-Specifically, the code reads the entire content of the file named 'input/serialization/person.dat' into a string variable called `serialized_person`.
-It then uses the `Marshal.load()` method to reconstruct an object from the serialized data stored in the `serialized_person` string.
-The loaded object is then implicitly assigned to a variable, although the variable name is not explicitly stated in the provided snippet.
-The `Marshal` module is used for serializing and deserializing Ruby objects into a byte stream format, which can be useful for storing and retrieving object state.
+This Ruby code snippet demonstrates reading a serialized person object from a file named "person.dat", which is likely stored using the `Marshal` library.
+It then deserializes the data back into a Ruby hash.
+The `File.read` method reads the content of the file as a string, and `Marshal.load` converts this string representation back into a Ruby object (in this case, a hash with `name` and `age` keys).
+The serialized data appears to be encoded using a custom format, possibly involving control characters.